moritzwinger/Marauder3D/README.md

 # Marauder3D
-3D Unity Project with Blender
+3D Unity Project with Blender: Animations and Follow Camera Framework easy to use in any Unity Project